 Treatment for nausea and vomiting

-The treatment of nausea and vomiting may depend on the cause.
-However, the following general measures are appropriate for any patient with significant nausea and vomiting.
+The treatment of nausea and vomiting depends on the cause, but certain general measures are suitable for any patient with nausea and vomiting.

-- Nutritional Support.
-Initially, patients should not eat solid food or may need to stop consuming food and drink.
-When feeding resumes, clear liquids are given first and slowly advanced to full liquids, soft foods and finally, normal food.
-When obstruction or chronic symptoms makes feeding by mouth impossible, alternate access for nutrition and fluid support are used.
-A nasoenteric tube can be placed through the nose into the small intestine and feeding solutions may be administered directly into the intestines (enteral feeding or tube feeding).
-Alternatively, a feeding tube can be directly placed through the abdominal wall into the stomach (percutaneous endoscopic gastrostomy or PEG tube) or intestines (percutaneous endoscopic jejunostomy or PEJ tube).
-Another option is to place a venous catheter into an arm vein or other vein and infuse a prepared solution containing essential nutrients and vitamins directly into the blood stream, total parenteral nutrition or hyperalimentation, if feeding into the intestines is not possible.
+- Nutritional Support: When nausea and vomiting are severe, eating may not be possible.
+When nausea and vomiting improve, clear liquids are given first and slowly advanced to full liquids, soft foods and finally, normal food.
+When obstruction or long-standing symptoms makes feeding by mouth impossible, a tube can be placed through the nose into the small intestine so that feeding solutions may be pushed directly into the intestines (enteral feeding or tube feeding).
+Sometimes, a feeding tube can be directly placed through the abdominal wall into the stomach (percutaneous endoscopic gastrostomy or PEG tube) or intestines (percutaneous endoscopic jejunostomy or PEJ tube).
+A long, flexible tube is inserted into an arm vein or chest vein to infuse a prepared solution containing essential nutrients and vitamins directly into the blood stream, called total parenteral nutrition or hyperalimentation, if feeding into the intestines is not possible.

 - Treatment to Improve nausea and vomiting symptoms.
-If there is nausea and vomiting with upper abdominal discomfort resulting from fluid in the stomach or intestines (usually in the presence of a blockage) improve if a tube is placed through the nose into the stomach to suction out stomach contents.
-Medications for nausea and vomiting may be given to prevent symptoms (e.g., before chemotherapy or immediately after surgery) or to suppress symptoms after they have begun.
-Several types of medications are available and include phenothiazines (such as Compazine and Phenergan), 5-HT3 antagonists (such as Zofran), dopamine receptor antagonists (such as Reglan), antihistamines (Antivert, Dramamine, Benadryl) and anticholinergics (Scopolamine).
-Other agents that may be used for chronic nausea and vomiting, especially when a cause is not evident in the stomach or intestines, include benzodiazepines (Ativan) and tricyclic antidepressants (Elavil, Pamelor).
-Medicine to reduce acid production may also be necessary in patients with prolonged vomiting.
+If there is nausea and vomiting with upper abdominal discomfort from blockage in the stomach or intestines a tube can be placed through the nose into the stomach to suction out stomach contents.
+Medications for nausea and vomiting may be given to prevent symptoms (e.g., before chemotherapy or immediately after surgery) or to reduce symptoms after they have begun.
+Several types of medicines are available and include phenothiazines (such as Compazine and Phenergan), 5-HT3 antagonists (such as Zofran), dopamine receptor antagonists (such as Reglan), antihistamines (Antivert, Dramamine, Benadryl) and anticholinergics (Scopolamine).
+Other medicines for chronic nausea and vomiting, especially when a cause is not found in the stomach or intestines, include benzodiazepines (Ativan) and tricyclic antidepressants (Elavil, Pamelor).
+Medicine to reduce acid production may also be given in patients with prolonged vomiting.
 These agents are administered to protect the esophagus from acidic content of the vomitus.

-- Other agents: Several alternative approaches are available for nausea and vomiting.
-The best-studied alternative therapy is perhaps the use of acupressure for pregnancy related nausea and vomiting.
-Wristbands with acupressure buttons are commercially available, inexpensive, safe and have been shown to provide relief of mild nausea and vomiting.
-Ginger and vitamin B6 supplements have also been used successfully as symptom suppressants in pregnancy.
-Electrical stimulation, usually at the wrist, has also been used to prevent postoperative nausea and vomiting with some success.
-Hypnosis has been used with some success to address the fear of vomiting in patients with psychogenic nausea and vomiting, chemotherapy and pregnancy-related nausea and vomiting.
-Therapy focuses on hypnotic suggestions for relaxation and symptom reduction as well as distraction through guided imagery.
+- Several other treatments are available for nausea and vomiting.
+The best-studied alternative therapy is the use of acupressure wristbands for pregnancy related nausea and vomiting which are commercially available, inexpensive, safe and have been shown to provide relief of mild nausea and vomiting.
+Ginger and vitamin B6 can also help.
+Electrical stimulation, usually at the wrist, can prevent postoperative nausea and vomiting with some success.
+Hypnosis can reduce the fear of vomiting in patients with psychogenic nausea and vomiting, chemotherapy and pregnancy-related nausea and vomiting.
+This treatment gives hypnotic suggestions for relaxation, symptom reduction and distraction through guided imagery.

 - Gastric stimulation:An implanted device with attached electrodes into the gastric wall can be an option for patients with refractory nausea and vomiting.
 This is utilized in patients with prolonged and persistent nausea and vomiting, usually in the setting of decreased ability of the stomach muscles to push food into the intestines, especially when medical treatment with multiple different medication regimens has failed in controlling symptoms.
 Gastric stimulation involves a surgical procedure to implant an electronic device into the abdomen, with wires (electrodes) that are attached to the stomach wall.
 While stomach emptying is typically not improved with this device, nausea and vomiting may improve in about half the patients where this device is implanted.